safdar-azeem/safdar-azeem/README.md

 <p>Hi!
 I am a MERN | VUE | REACT-NATIVE developer.
 With around 3 years of extensive experience.
 I’ve been interested in programming since my childhood, because it gave me freedom to build something with which people can interact, and it didn’t require a big investment.
 All I needed was a computer and programming courses.
 I'm a self-taught developer and love to help others figure out programming on their own as well, I am familiar with a wide range of programming utilities and languages, Knowledgeable of backend and frontend development requirements.
 Handles any part of process with ease.
 I have acquired the skills and knowledge necessary to make any project a success.  </p>

-- 📚 I'm currently learning DEVOPS,
+- 📚 I'm currently learning Blockchain Development,

 #### Connect with me